-With emails, it is quite easy to fix - new emails can be created quickly and for free - changing it is annoying, but you can use email forwarding during the transition period to a new email address.
+With emails, it is easy (but inconvenient) to fix - new emails can be created quickly and for free, and you can use email forwarding during the transition period to a new email address.

 With phone numbers, you may want to get a new number.
-Make sure to keep the old SIM card (for login verfication using your old phone number) update everyone in your contacts with your new one.
-Burner numbers may be something to explore.
+Make sure to keep the old SIM card (for login verification using your old phone number) and update everyone in your contacts with your new one.

 - Geographic locations, Physical addresses

 If you are an individual who doesn't want to be found by someone in particular (witness/victim of a crime, for example) and this gets leaked, you should relocate.
 The information is available to anyone determined enough.

 Your public IP address is your houses' unique internet address.
 A hacker can use this to access devices on your local network, like CCTV or smart devices (creepy!).
 If this is leaked, make sure that your home router (i.e. the magic WiFi box!) has received the latest security updates!
 The process is quite technical, so find the most technical person in your family and show them this link: https://www.hellotech.com/guide/for/how-to-update-router-firmware